latebit-io/.github/profile/README.md

 - monolithic applications
 - data modeling: database and events

-We offer consulting on all the above and can help your organization, platform, or application to be elevated, adaptable to change, and robust.
+We offer consulting on all the above and can help your organization, platform, or application to be elevated to the next level, adaptable to change, and robust.

 ## Why do we use and value the description craftmanship?